Application of Quantum Annealing to Computation of Molecular Properties

-The global solution is constructed by combining partial solutions into a candidate vector $\vec{q}$.
-We employ steepest descent minimization within the energy landscape $\xi(\vec{q}, \lambda)$, where at each iteration the algorithm selects the direction of maximal energy reduction.
-This refinement stage compensates for decomposition approximations by explicitly incorporating all intervariable couplings from the original Hamiltonian.
-The converged solution $\vec{q}_{\text{final}}$ attains accuracy comparable to direct methods.

-In Table~\ref{tab:result_8o_3e} and~\ref{tab:result_14o_7e}, we present our computed PDM values using the QAE and benchmark them against conventional methods such as RCCSD, FCI, and SA results~\cite{Kirkpatrick1983}, all within two different active spaces but employing different basis sets as described in Table~\ref{tab:basis_sets}.
+In Tables~\ref{tab:result_8o_3e} and~\ref{tab:result_14o_7e}, we present our computed PDM values using the QAE and benchmark them against conventional methods such as RCCSD, FCI, and SA results~\cite{Kirkpatrick1983}, all within two different active spaces but employing different basis sets.
 The QAE computations were performed on both classical (SA) platforms~\cite{Kirkpatrick1983} and quantum annealing hardware (D-Wave Advantage).
-These simulations explicitly take into account qubit connectivity constraints.
-The results indicate that QAE can accurately predict both total energies (for both perturbation $\pm \epsilon$)and PDM values, with deviations within acceptable limits.
+These simulations explicitly took into account qubit connectivity constraints.
+The results indicate that QAE can accurately predict both total energies (for both perturbation $\pm \epsilon$)~and PDM values, with deviations within acceptable limits.
 Specifically, the hardware-executed QAE results were found to be consistent with their SA and FCI counterparts as given in Table~\ref{tab:errors}.

-For the QAE calculations, we selected energy ranges $[\lambda_-, \lambda_+]$ slightly below and above the DF energy, corresponding to the active spaces $(8o,3e)$ and $(14o,7e)$ used in this study.
+For the QAE calculations, we selected energy ranges $[\lambda_{\text{min}}, \lambda_{\text{max}}]$ slightly below and above the DF energy, corresponding to the active spaces $(8o,3e)$ and $(14o,7e)$ used in this study.
 After generating the full configuration interaction determinant basis, we employed a perturbative selection procedure to retain only the most relevant configurations.
 This step mitigates the exponential growth in the number of Slater determinants with increasing numbers of virtual orbitals.
 The Hamiltonian matrix was then constructed within the reduced determinant space and used for subsequent QAE calculations.
-For each specified energy range $[\lambda_-, \lambda_+]$, we performed three independent QAE runs which called repeats and selected the lowest energy~\cite{zade2025, Teplukhin2019}.
+For each specified energy range $[\lambda_{\text{min}}, \lambda_{\text{max}}]$, we performed three independent QAE runs which we term as repeats and selected the lowest energy~\cite{zade2025, Teplukhin2019}.
 Additionally, sub-QUBOs were restricted to a maximum of 60 binary variables for practical implementation on the hardware in this calculation.

 We now discuss possible sources of error in our calculation~\cite{DWaveChainStrength:2022, Pearson2019}.
 These include hardware-induced errors, chain-breaking artifacts, and approximations made during sub-QUBOs generation~\cite{amin2023quantumerrormitigationquantum}.
 In particular, during sub-QUBOs construction, certain quadratic interaction terms may be neglected, potentially impacting the final energy estimates.
 We also performed the same computations using simulated annealing on the classical processor with the same sub-QUBO settings and observed a negligible error, suggesting strong agreement between quantum and classical annealing techniques.
 Assuming that SA and ideal QA yield similar outcomes, we conclude that hardware noise likely has a minimal impact on the accuracy of PDMs.
 This stability may result from the use of a large number of anneals (e.g., 1000), which effectively average out random fluctuations and reduce noise effects.